reefab/CyclingPusher/README.md

 This project provides an [Arduino](http://arduino.cc/) sketch that can power an Arduino + Ethernet Shield (or Arduino with built-in ethernet) to make a stationary bike computer that can upload Cycling sessions results to [Runkeeper](http://runkeeper.com/)'s [Healthgraph API](http://developer.runkeeper.com/healthgraph), where it get added to the user's activities feed.
 The activity can then be posted to Twitter or Facebook automatically by Runkeeper.

-It doesn't need to be connected to a computer for that purpose, only a wired ethernet connection + dhcp is required.
+It doesn't need to be connected to a computer for that purpose, only a wired ethernet connection + DHCP is required.

 It'll also display either current speed and total distance or average speed and elapsed time during normal use via a LCD.